turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 In the previous lesson, we created the PlantTracker database with two tables: `plants` and `rooms`.
 There is a one-to-many relationship between rooms and plants: each plant is located in one room, and each room can have many plants.

-Let’s add a record to the room table.
+Let's add a record to the room table.
 A room has an ID number (integer) as its primary key, along with a name field (text) and if the room has sunlight (boolean).
 Our first room is the kitchen that has ample sunlight.

 ### Room

-Let’s add a record to the room table.
+Let's add a record to the room table.
 A room has an ID number as its primary key, along with a name field and if the room has sunlight.
 Our first room is the kitchen that has ample sunlight.

 > How would you add this room to your database using SQL statements?
 > `INSERT INTO rooms (id, name, has_sunlight)`